cosee-concourse/concourse-common/README.md

 #### common: methods necessary for every concourse resource

+`check_system_argument_number`: Checks the number of system arguments the python module gets.
+Returns true if the number of arguments is two else it returns false.

+`join_paths(*paths)`: Wrapper method for os.path.join

 `log(*args, **kwargs)`: Prints to stderr to create log output in concourse

 The other log methods create colored log output using ANSI Escape codes.